The Brides of Fu Manchu: Production

 Sharp recalled producer Harry Alan Towers used the film to showcase "young and beautiful actresses".
-It was shot at Bray Studios (UK).
+It was shot at Bray Film Studios (UK).
 Nigel Green was not available to repeat his performance as Nayland Smith so he was replaced by Douglas Wilmer.
 Sharp recalled filming went "smoothly but already the signs were there that" Towers could make Fu Manchu movies without having to "worry too much because the stories were okay.
 Well, there was more to making the movies than that."

+Critical response

+Writing in DVD Talk, film critic Glenn Erickson described the film as a "vaguely 007-inspired thriller," that "Christopher Lee is imposing in false eyelids and a long moustache," and that director Sharp "keeps the action humming."